jiantaoyuNWAFU/MultiDMPcaller/README.md

 Yuan Q#., Zhao H#., Zhang Z#., Yue C., Zhang B., Zou Q. and Yu J*.
 2026.
 MultiDMPcaller: A one-stop software for detection and visualization of differentially methylated positions and regions.
 Bioinformatics (under review).
 ```

----

-## 11. Contact

-For questions, bug reports, or feature requests, please open an issue on GitHub or contact the corresponding author listed in the paper.